Cumberland fishermans cottage

 The cottage is located in a quiet location off a side road in the town.
 There is no designated parking, but there is plenty of parking nearby and guests have a parking permit, so no cost to you.

 Cumberland Cottage has its own enclosed garden.
 It has a sunny west facing garden to soak up the rays and enjoy the stunning sunsets, the beach is right opposite the cottage.
-From Easter 2014 there will be new Rattan patio furniture to enjoy All Fresco dining and watch the sun sets.
+Wooden patio furniture to enjoy All Fresco dining and watch the sun sets.

 We have an minimum charge of £250 for any stay.